 “I just f—— killed someone.
 I strangled them and slit their throat and stabbed them now they’re dead.
 I don’t know how to feel atm.
 It was ahmazing.
 As soon as you get over the “ohmygawd I can’t do this” feeling, it’s pretty enjoyable.
 I’m kinda nervous and shaky though right now.
 Kay, I gotta go to church now…lol.”

 In court, Alyssa confessed to killing Elizabeth.
 She said she strangled Elizabeth before cutting the girl’s throat and stabbing her in the chest.
 Afterward, Alyssa buried her victim’s body in the hand-dug, shallow grave behind their homes.

-Defense attorneys pointed to Alyssa’s troubled childhood as a means to apply leniency in any sentence.
-Bustamante was tried as an adult.
+Defense attorneys pointed to Alyssa’s troubled childhood as a means to apply leniency in any sentence, but Bustamante was tried as an adult.

 A few weeks before her first-degree murder trial in 2012, a little more than two years after the murder, Alyssa accepted a plea deal to the lesser charge of second-degree murder to avoid the death penalty.
 As part of the plea deal, she may get out of jail in 30 years on parole.